 When sightseeing in Vancouver, WA, Esther Short Park is a must!
 The 5 acres of land was donated to the city by the Short family to be used as a park.
 It still stands as the oldest public square in the state.

 The most striking feature of Esther Short Park, however, is the Salmon Run Bell Tower.
-At certain times when the Glockenspiel bells ring, characters emerge from the tower to tell the story of the Chinook tribe.
-Watching the short clock tower performance is one of the unique things to do in Vancouver.
+At certain times when the Glockenspiel bells ring, characters emerge to tell the story of the Chinook tribe.

 #3 Shop at The Vancouver Farmers Market

-The market, which has more than 250 vendors, takes place on spring and summer weekends (and into the autumn!) on 8th and Esther Streets (the west and north boundary of Esther Short Park).
+The market, which has more than 250 vendors, takes place on spring and summer weekends on 8th and Esther Streets (the west and north boundary of Esther Short Park).
 A special Fall Market is held on Saturdays in November and December.

 #4 Seek Out Street Art Murals and Sculptures